huggingface/datasets/templates/README_guide.md

 State whether the data was produced by humans or machine generated.
 Describe the people or systems who originally created the data.

 If available, include self-reported demographic or identity information for the source data creators, but avoid inferring this information.
-Instead state that this information is unknown.
+Instead, state that this information is unknown.
 See [Larson 2017](https://www.aclweb.org/anthology/W17-1601.pdf) for using identity categories as a variables, particularly gender.

 Describe the conditions under which the data was created (for example, if the producers were crowdworkers, state what platform was used, or if the data was found, what website the data was found on).
 If compensation was provided, include that information here.